haonguyenthai/haonguyenthai/README.md

 * ENTJ · enjoys building **structured learning trackers** and clean pipelines.
 * Friendly reminder: science is a team sport — please open an issue if any repo is missing steps or you hit env problems.
+* 🧭 StrengthsFinder (Top 5)
+  Competition · Command · Maximizer · Significance · Ideation
+  How this shows up: aiming for clear benchmarks, taking ownership, polishing systems for impact, choosing meaningful problems, and generating lots of experiment ideas.